 There are four classrooms, computer suite, resource room and library on the school site.
 All teaching spaces are air-conditioned.
 The junior class is situated in Room 2 that is on the right hand (when looking from the road) classroom of the double block.
 Children in Room 2 will be Year 0 to Year 2 or aged 5 and 6.
 Mrs Dawn Flowerday is their teacher.

 Room 4 is taught by Mrs Denise Arnold.
 She has a Year 1 to 3 class.

-The middle class has mainly Year 3 and 4 children.
-Children would be aged mostly from 7 – 9 years.
+The middle class typically has mainly Year 3 and 4 children (aged mostly from 7 – 9 years).
 Their teacher is Mrs Gina Rosendaal, and their room, designated Room 5, is the classroom adjoined to Room 4.

 The senior class of mainly Year 5 and 6 students is situated in the main block just to the right of the main entrance, and is known as Room 1.
 These children are aged from about 9 to 11 years.
-Their teacher is Mr Willie Rosendaal who is also the Principal.
-Mrs Nicola Hickey covers Principal Release time in this room for 12.5 hours per week.
+Their teachers are Mrs Millar (mornings and all day Tuesday) and Mr Wright, who is also the Principal.

 Should you wish to discuss any matters regarding your child you are most welcome to do so, but it is advisable to have a prearranged time in order to avoid interruptions.
 You are also welcome to come along and observe the work of the class.
 Once again it is advisable to make prior arrangements in order to avoid coming when an ‘out of class’ event such as sports, film time etc., is on.